 These events take place either in our Spotlight Lounge or on stage and last approximately 20-30 minutes, providing an excellent addition to your understanding of the show.

-AVENUE Q: Thursday 13th June (after evening performance)
+THE ENTERTAINER: Thursday 10 October (after evening performance)

 A TASTE OF HONEY: Thursday 7 November (after evening performance)